What you should know

 If you’re afraid the other parent is about to take your children out of the country and not bring them back, see a lawyer immediately.
 There are special rules in the Family Law Act and the Divorce Act that can help with this too.

 Legal Aid BC’s Family Law in BC website has free step-by-step guides about enforcing orders and agreements in Provincial Court and Supreme Court.

 There are rules about what happens when someone wants to move away — with or without their children — after separation.
 Such a move might have a significant impact on the relationship of a child with another person who has parenting time, decision-making responsibility, or contact.
 The law calls this type of move a relocation.

-Under the Family Law Act, someone who wants to relocate has to give 60 days’ written notice.
-This must be given to anyone who is a guardian of a child or has contact with a child.
+Under the Family Law Act, where there is a written agreement or court order about parenting arrangements, someone who wants to relocate has to give 60 days’ written notice.
+The notice must be given to anyone who is a guardian of the child or has contact with the child.
 Only guardians may object to the move.
 To do so, they must file a court application to stop the move within 30 days of receiving notice of the move.

 Under the Divorce Act, someone who wants to relocate also has to give 60 days’ written notice.
 This relocation notice must be given to anyone who has parenting time, decision-making responsibility or contact with the child under a Divorce Act order.
 Only someone who has parenting time or decision-making responsibility may object to the move.
 To do so, they must object within 30 days of receiving notice of the move by giving written notice or filing a court application.

 Under both laws, when there has been family violence, you can ask the court for an exception to the rule that the relocating person give notice of the move.